3ff3x0r/AI-Governance/README.md

 # Idea 4: Final considerations
 [List ideas to present, give suggestion for how to handle a better discourse on AI, think about more things]
+---
+### List of works cited in the text
+Here is the list of references mentioned in your text formatted in APA style.
+For references lacking full details, I've flagged them accordingly:

+---

+### Complete References

+1. Autor, D. H. (2015). *Why are there still so many jobs?
+The history and future of workplace automation*.
+Journal of Economic Perspectives, 29(3), 3–30. https://doi.org/10.1257/jep.29.3.3
+2. Bender, E. M., Gebru, T., McMillan-Major, A., & Shmitchell, S. (2021).
+On the dangers of stochastic parrots: Can language models be too big? *Proceedings of the 2021 ACM Conference on Fairness, Accountability, and Transparency (FAccT)*, 610–623. https://doi.org/10.1145/3442188.3445922
+3. Blackmore, S. (2000). *The Meme Machine*.
+Oxford University Press.
+4. Bostrom, N. (2014). *Superintelligence: Paths, dangers, strategies*.
+Oxford University Press.
+5. Brynjolfsson, E., & McAfee, A. (2014). *The second machine age: Work, progress, and prosperity in a time of brilliant technologies*.
+W.W.
+Norton & Company.
+6. Buolamwini, J., & Gebru, T. (2018).
+Gender shades: Intersectional accuracy disparities in commercial gender classification. *Proceedings of Machine Learning Research*, 81, 1–15.
+7. Chesney, R., & Citron, D. K. (2019).
+Deepfakes and the new disinformation war: The coming age of post-truth geopolitics. *Foreign Affairs, 98*(1), 147–155.
+8. Dawkins, R. (1976). *The selfish gene*.
+Oxford University Press.
+9. Dennett, D. C. (1995). *Darwin's dangerous idea: Evolution and the meanings of life*.
+Simon & Schuster.
+10. Floridi, L., Cowls, J., King, T. C., & Taddeo, M. (2018).
+How to design AI for social good: Seven essential factors. *Science and Engineering Ethics, 24*(5), 1777–1800. https://doi.org/10.1007/s11948-017-9901-7
+11. Lyon, D. (2018). *The culture of surveillance: Watching as a way of life*.
+Polity Press.
+12. Marcus, G., & Davis, E. (2019). *Rebooting AI: Building artificial intelligence we can trust*.
+Pantheon.
+13. Mason, P. (2015). *Postcapitalism: A guide to our future*.
+Farrar, Straus and Giroux.
+14. McCorduck, P. (2004). *Machines who think: A personal inquiry into the history and prospects of artificial intelligence* (2nd ed.).
+A.K.
+Peters/CRC Press.
+15. Russell, S. (2019). *Human compatible: Artificial intelligence and the problem of control*.
+Viking.
+16. Russell, S., & Norvig, P. (2020). *Artificial intelligence: A modern approach* (4th ed.).
+Pearson.
+17. Strubell, E., Ganesh, A., & McCallum, A. (2019).
+Energy and policy considerations for deep learning in NLP. *Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics*, 3645–3650. https://doi.org/10.18653/v1/P19-1355
+18. Susskind, D. (2020). *A world without work: Technology, automation, and how we should respond*.
+Metropolitan Books.
+19. The Verge.
+(2023).
+Lawsuits over AI training data could shape the future of generative AI.
+Retrieved from https://www.theverge.com

+---

+### Incomplete References or Missing Details
+1. *Phillips, W., & Milner, R.* (2021). *You are here*.
+[Details about publisher and location not provided].
+2. *Castells, M.* Reference to “network society” concept (specific publication not detailed).
+3. *World Economic Forum*.
+(2020). *Future of Jobs Report*.
+[Missing full URL or publication details].
+4. *California-specific bills (e.g., SB 1047, AB 2013, AB 3030)*.
+Specific citation sources for the text of these bills are not included.
+5. Ars Technica article referenced in the narrative lacks full citation details.
+6. Pirate Wires article on SB 1047 and regulatory capture is referenced but not fully cited.

 ----
 # References (not in order - figure out how to add to the text using LATEX)